European Union Charter of Rights for Persons with Autism

 The United Nations declaration on the Rights of Mentally Retarded Persons (1971) and the Rights of Handicapped Persons (1975) and other relevant declarations on human rights should be considered and in particular, for people with autism the following should be included:

-- The right of people with autism to accessible and appropriate education
+- The right of people with autism to accessible transport and freedom of movement.

 Presented at the 4th Autism-Europe Congress, Den Haag, 10 May 1992.